bmuschko/cta-crash-course/exercises/14-validate-format-cmds/solution/solution.md

 }
 ```

-Another issue may see is the following:
+Another issue you may see is the following:

 ```
 $ terraform validate